elenalo91/icons8-docs/docs/index.md

 keywords:

 # Hero section
-title: Welcome to Icons User Manual
+title: Icons Documentation
-description: This document covers pretty much everything you need to know about how to get started and succeed with icons app and services.
+description: This document covers everything to get started with our icons.
+It covers our apps for web, Windows, Mac, and our API.
 buttons:
     - content: VIEW ON GITHUB
       url: 'https://github.com/icons8/lunacy-docs'